 Local Learning began as the National Task Force for Folk Arts in Education during a 1993 folk arts roundtable at the National Endowment for the Arts.
 Today, the core activities and programs of Local Learning provide services to the field of Folk Arts in Education and support practitioners.
 We convene with the national arts service organizations of other disciplines to ensure a folk arts presence in national conversations and participate in the crafting of national policy and advocacy initiatives.
 We offer technical assistance, circulate news of the field through a variety of media and platforms, and provide professional development for educators, folk artists, and folklorists.
 Building on our work as a digital pioneer in folk arts with the founding of the CARTS (Cultural Arts Resources for Teachers and Students) newsletter and website in 1998, our flagship publication, the Journal of Folklore and Education (JFE), publishes work representing ethnographic approaches that tap the knowledge and life experience of students, their families, community members, and educators in K-16, higher education, museum, and community education.
 As a digital publication, JFE provides a forum for interdisciplinary, multimedia approaches to community-based teaching, learning, and cultural stewardship.
 Our audience includes educators and students at all levels and in all settings, as well as folk culture specialists.

-In the fall of 2009, Local Learning received funding from the National Endowment for the Arts to convene associates in Boise, Idaho, to assess the organization’s achievements and TO develop a set of goals and objectives for meeting current challenges and moving effectively into the future.
-The review identified the following characteristics of folk arts in education that we should build upon in the future.
+In the fall of 2009, Local Learning received funding from the National Endowment for the Arts to convene associates in Boise, Idaho, to assess the organization’s achievements and to develop a set of goals and objectives for meeting current challenges and moving effectively into the future.
+The review identified the following characteristics of folk arts in education (FAIE) that we should build upon in the future.